Canon SX420 vs Panasonic FZ330

 It is notable that the FZ330 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX420 and FZ330 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Panasonic FZ330 Manual.

 So what is the bottom line?
 Is the Canon SX420 better than the Panasonic FZ330 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.